-While the exact definition varies among publications, in simple terms, ocean literacy is an understanding of the ocean’s effects on people and the world as a whole.
-It is how aware a person is of the ocean environment and how the health and wellbeing of the ocean can affect everyone, along with general knowledge of the ocean and the life that inhabits it, its structure, function, and how to communicate this knowledge with others.
+While the exact definition varies among publications, in simple terms, ocean literacy is an understanding of the ocean’s influence on people and the world as a whole.
+It is how aware a person is of the ocean environment and how the health and well-being of the ocean can affect everyone, along with general knowledge of the ocean and the life that inhabits it, its structure, function, and how to communicate this knowledge to others.

-Conservation behavior change is the study of how and why people change their behavior and attitude toward the environment, and how people may inspire more action to protect the environment.
-As with ocean literacy, there is some debate about the exact definition of conservation behavior change, but it routinely includes ideas that incorporate psychological theories with attitudes toward conservation.
+Behavior change is the study of how and why people change their attitude and behavior, and how people may inspire action to protect the environment.
+As with ocean literacy, there is some debate about the exact definition of behavior change, but it routinely includes ideas that incorporate psychological theories with attitudes and decision-making toward conservation.